wazo-platform/wazo-platform.org/content/uc-doc/contributors/contributing_doc.md

 #### Content

-- Should be stored in `/content/uc-doc/`
+Documentation content should be stored in `/content/uc-doc/`.

+#### Table of Contents

-- Table of contents is based on the folders structure
+The table of contents is based on files and folders structure on `/content/uc-doc`.
-  - If you want to create a new level you must :
+If you want to create a new level you must :
 - Create a new folder
-    - Add an `index.md` with a list of subpages
+- Add an `index.md` with a list of subpages (Required to generate a clean navigation)
-    - Add a new file to write your content `mypage.md`
+- Create a new file `mypage.md`
+- Write your content inside the new file

 ### Headings